 You have no Parks in your shortlist.

-Hobarts Allport Library and Museum of Fine Arts is a heritage collection of colonial artefacts.
-The Museum is located within the State Library of Tasmania in central Hobart.
-The Library and Museum are housed in a permanent display of Georgian-style rooms.
-The collection includes colonial paintings and prints, Georgian silver and glass and fine English, French and Chinese porcelain.
-There are displays of mahogany and walnut furniture dating from 1680, including excellent examples of Chippendale, Sheraton and Hepplewhite.
-The Library features fine and rare books, manuscripts and photographs dating from the 1800s.
-The Allport family originally settled in Tasmania in 1831 and played a significant role in Tasmanias artistic, cultural and social development.
-Work by Mary Morton Allport (1806-1895), one of Australias earliest notable female artists, features in the collection.
-Her son, Morton Allport (1830-1878), was a scientist, naturalist and one of Tasmanias earliest photographers, and her granddaughter, Curzona Frances Louise Allport (1860-1949) was also a painter.
+The Allport Library and Museum of Fine Arts is one of LINC Tasmania's Heritage Collections.
+It includes nationally significant holdings of Tasmanian colonial paintings.
+It also contains photographs, rare books, manuscripts and English and European decorative arts and furniture.
+The Allport family originally settled in Tasmania in 1831 and played a significant role in Tasmania's artistic, cultural and social development.
+Work by Mary Morton Allport (1806-1895), one of Australia's earliest notable female artists, features in the collection.
+Her son, Morton Allport (1830-1878), was a scientist, naturalist and one of Tasmania's earliest photographers, and her granddaughter, Curzona Frances Louise Allport (1860-1949) was also a painter.
 Cecil Allport (1858-1926) began the collection in 1899.
 He and his son Henry Allport (1890-1965) were historians, connoisseurs and collectors.
 Upon his death in 1965, Henry Allport bequeathed the entire collection to the people of Tasmania as a memorial to the Allport family.

 91 Murray Street